Randy Richards

-Randy Richards (born January 24, 1991) is a former professional Canadian football offensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
+Randy Shimon Richards (born January 24, 1991) is a Jamaican-American former professional football offensive lineman who played in the Canadian Football League (CFL).
 He made his professional debut in 2015 with the Saskatchewan Roughriders and won his first Grey Cup championship with the Calgary Stampeders in 2018.
-Richards has also been a member of the San Diego Chargers, Tampa Bay Buccaneers, Toronto Argonauts and the Edmonton Football Team.
+Richards was also a member of the San Diego Chargers, Tampa Bay Buccaneers, Toronto Argonauts, Edmonton Football Team, and Ottawa Redblacks.
 He played college football for the Missouri State Bears and the College of the Sequoias.

 Professional career

 NFL

 Richards was originally signed as an undrafted free agent by the San Diego Chargers of the National Football League (NFL) on April 27, 2013 and also spent time with the Tampa Bay Buccaneers that year before being released on October 16, 2013.
 He was unsigned by a team in 2014.

 Saskatchewan Roughriders

 Richards made his way to the CFL with the Saskatchewan Roughriders and signed with the team on May 29, 2015.
 He made his professional debut starting at right tackle on August 22, 2015 against the Calgary Stampeders.
 Richards played in two games for the Riders during the 2015 season.